 Tuition fees for the 2025-26 Fall, Winter and Summer terms have not been announced.
-Please consult School of Graduate and Postdoctoral Studies Regulations for more information; in particular, the Associated Procedures section.
+Please consult Section 4 of the School of Graduate and Postdoctoral Studies Regulations for more information; in particular, the Associated Procedures section.

 FUNDING

 Master of Social Work students have access to a variety of funding sources, including Entrance Scholarships, Continuing Scholarships, and provincial awards such as OSAP.